mcfiredrill/vim-liquidsoap/README.md

 ## INSTALL

-Use your favorite vim package manager, I like Vundle.
+Use your favorite vim package manager.
+I like Vundle.

 ```
 Bundle 'mcfiredrill/vim-liquidsoap'